Osprey Mutant 38 Backpack Review

 Accessorizing on the Outside

 After carrying comfort, accessorizing is the other very important criterion for a mountaineering backpack.
 Osprey has therefore provided its Mutant 38 with two “daisy chains” of three loops to pass carabiners through and be able to hang slippers, knives, etc. on the outside of the bag.
-The reinforced fabric strap is firmly sewn on the front part and inspires great confidence in its resistance.
+The reinforced fabric strap is firmly sewn onto the front part and inspires great confidence in its resistance.

 Designed like a harness, the belt has two reinforced gear loops to hang your mountaineering hardware.
-On Variant 37, it was detachable and you could reverse its direction.
-This possibility is only found on Mutant in its 52 L version.
+On Variant 37, it was detachable, and you could reverse its direction.
+This possibility is only found on the Mutant in its 52L version.
 For the 38-liter model, it is sewn to the bag and therefore just reversible to attach to the front of the bag, increasing accessibility to the harness.

 On either side, two ToolLock™ system ice axes: a classic elastic cord at the top to secure the handle, a reinforced central loop to store the blade, and an aluminum bar to pass through the hole in the head.
 It can be used with one hand.
-It avoids the manipulation of having to reclip once the ice ax is detached.
-In ski touring, you can also place your hiking sticks and the handle of your shovel…
+It avoids the manipulation of having to re-clip once the ice ax is detached.
+In ski touring, you can also place your hiking poles and the handle of your shovel…

 With the transition from the Variant backpack for winter mountaineering to the Mutant as the singular model, I find myself missing the integrated external pocket of the former for storing crampons.
 While solutions can always be found, the absence of this feature is a noticeable drawback.

 The Osprey Mutant 38 backpack also comes equipped with easy-to-use side ski racks.
 The 2 x 2 side compression straps allow two passages at skate level.
-On the bottom of the bag, a reinforced loop allows for supporting the weight at the level of the fixing.
+At the bottom of the bag, a reinforced loop allows for supporting the weight at the level of the fixing.
 The tight set does not move.

 Hood